antoineDulhoste/peloton-de-voiture-autonome-POM-/README.md

 THIS BUILD IS MADE FOR WINDOWS OS.

 Requirements to compile:
-  sudo apt-get install libsdl2-dev sudo apt-get install mingw-w64
+  -sudo apt-get install libsdl2-dev
+  -sudo apt-get install mingw-w64

 Use to compile :
-  make
+  -make

 Compile and run:
-  make run
+  -make run